psychoanalyze/psychoanalyze/README.md

 View the full documentation at [https://docs.psychoanalyze.io](https://docs.psychoanalyze.io).

 ## Dashboard
 See what `psychoanalyze` can do by [viewing our dashboard](https://psychoanalyze.io/).
-The dashboard accepts an optional `Subject` column for multi-subject analyses.
+The dashboard accepts an optional `Subject` column for multi-subject analyses and runs a single hierarchical fit across Subject-Block pairs with advanced sampling controls.

 ## Install with Python
 ```console